openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

   the assessment again.

-For each of the criteria, the learner sees one of the following two messages, depending on whether the learner's selections matched those of the instructor:
+For each of the criteria, the learner sees one of the following two messages, depending on whether the learner's selections matched those of the course team.

 .. code-block:: xml